-P&G pioneered the use of a Concept Statement and uses them to deliver a seemingly endless stream of successful products into the market place.
-Many larger companies also use Concept Statements because they are a simple and effective way of ensuring that you and the customer are aligned.
+P&G pioneered the use of a Concept Statement and uses them to deliver a seemingly endless stream of successful products into the marketplace.
+Many larger companies also use Concept Statements because they are a simple and effective way of ensuring that you and the consumer are aligned.

-Accepted “Consumer” Belief: This should create a context or perspective for the rest of the concept (the Single Minded Statement of Benefit and Reason to Believe) acknowledging the customer’s point of view with understanding and empathy and having them believe “You understand me”.
+This should create a context or perspective for the rest of the concept (the Single Minded Statement of Benefit and Reason to Believe) acknowledging the customer’s point of view with understanding and empathy.
+Having them believe “You understand me”.
 If you were describing the pain / the problem to a group of your customers you should be getting nods.
-Put simply it is the rasion d’etre for the product or service.
+Put simply, it is the rasion d’etre for the product or service.

-Reasons to Believe: We are a suspicious lot so the benefit statement must be supported with other key information answering the (unspoken) question “Why should I believe you?”
+We are a suspicious lot so the benefit statement must be supported with other key information answering the (unspoken) question.
+“Why should I believe you?”
 You need to provide permission for customers to believe that the benefit will be delivered and their pain or problem resolved.
 It can be a feature (unique ingredient) or special process, or an endorsement.
 Brand equity also contributes.

 Many companies use Concept Statements to help guide their product development.
 Others use them to crystallise their marketing messages.
-In both cases their use brings clarity of thinking and whilst the big boys use their resources to do expensive market research, this simple discipline need not be expensive; but be warned though, done properly it does test the little grey cells!
+In both cases their use brings clarity of thinking.
+Whilst the big boys use their resources to do expensive market research, this simple discipline need not be expensive.
+But be warned though, done properly it does test the little grey cells!